 While some drivers are initially hesitant about driving roundabouts, studies show that after driving a roundabout, most people favor them over a traditional traffic signal.

 Studies have also shown that roundabouts are safer than traditional stop signs or signal-controlled intersections because they require drivers to slow down to maneuver through the intersection.

-At intersections with relatively lower traffic volumes, mini-roundabouts like the one planned at Golden Given Road East / 99th Street East can reduce, or avoid altogether, the additional right-of-way needed from normal roundabouts.
+At intersections with relatively lower traffic volumes, urban compact roundabouts like the one planned at Golden Given Road East / 99th Street East can reduce, or avoid altogether, the additional right-of-way needed from normal roundabouts.
 Insurance Institute for Highway Safety (IIHS) and Federal Highway Administration (FHWA) studies have shown that roundabouts typically achieve:

 The Washington State Department of Transportation (WSDOT) has a fantastic web page, Roundabout Information.
 This web page is devoted to explaining all things "Roundabout" including a couple of brochures, references to some studies, and several videos on various roundabout related topics.

 March 2021 to March 2024: Complete the field survey, soils studies, preliminary engineering and right-of-way plans.

 March 2024 and Beyond: A schedule for completion of final engineering, permitting, right-of-way acquisition, and construction will be determined during the preliminary engineering phase currently underway.